nmpacheco/nmpacheco.github.io/index.md

 We were doing changes, incidents, problems, projects and go figure... planning all of that!

 Before that, had to learn how to do it doing it, again with a bunch of bright people!
-We even did mpp with the largest european IBM SP2 ;)
+We even did mpp with the largest european IBM SP2!
+At the time, of course. ;)

 In the early days I worked with people COBOLing and MANTISing business software for IBM mainframes.
 We also did a lot of $$$ debugging!
 Helped managing CICS, VSAM, DB2 and other mainframe stuff.